NegatioN/BattleRiteStats/_characters/destiny.md

       icon: 32189e52d279bcc498ede10b3d3ff6d1
       name: Dispatch
       type: mixed
-    - color: pink
+    - color: green
-      description: Mega Sphere roots for 1 and reduces its cooldown by 3.
+      description: Sky Strike grants you a shield that absorbs up to 14 damage and absorbs an additional 8 damage for each enemy hit.
+Lasts for 4.
-      icon: 751839d4f58db9445aa7fc86411521a1
+      icon: 1d95f324f635c9447a68299999e8597e
-      name: Expansion Pack
+      name: Energy Conversion
-      type: control
+      type: survival
     - color: yellow
       description: Allies that move through Plasma Wall have movement speed increased by 30 and are granted a Shield for 3.5.
 The Shield absorbs up to 16 damage.